 Pereira wins here.
 Matecaña International Airport in Pereira is the largest airport in the coffee region and reportedly handles abut 75 percent of the flights in the region.

-The airport in Pereira currently has flights from six different airlines with direct flights to and from five different destinations.
-Also, American Airlines will be the seventh airline at the airport and is adding service to/from Miami in December 2018:
+The airport in Pereira currently has flights from six different airlines with direct flights to and from eight different destinations.

 Armenia’s El Edén airport is much smaller in terms of number of flights.
 There are only flights available to Medellín’s Olaya Herrera airport, to Bogotá and to Fort Lauderdale.
 But the Spirit flight to Fort Lauderdale from Armenia is not a daily flight.